-DIRECTORS' REPORT (continued) for the financial year ended 30 April 2020
+DIRECTORS' REPORT (continued)

-ANNUAL CORPORATE GOVERNANCE STATEMENT (continued)
+ANNUAL CORPORATE GOVERNANCE STATEMENT (Continued)

 Audit committee

 Statutory audits in Ireland are regulated by the European Communities (Statutory audits) (Directive 2006/43/EC) Regulations 2016.
 As the principal duties of an Audit Committee are completed by the Board, the Company has taken the exemption available for Section 110 companies set out under Section 1551 (11) (c) of the Companies Act 2014 not to establish a separate Audit Committee.